 The Company continually evaluates the recoverability of the carrying value of its real estate assets using the methodology summarized in its accounting policies (see note 1 to the consolidated financial statements).
 Under current accounting literature, the evaluation of the recoverability of the Company s real estate assets requires the judgment of Company management in the determination of the future cash flows expected from the assets and the estimated holding period for the assets.
-The Company uses market capitalization rates to determine the estimated residual value of its real estate assets and, generally, takes a long-term view of the holding period of its assets unless specific facts and circumstances warrant shorter holding periods (expected sales, departures from certain geographic markets, etc.).
+The Company uses market capitalization rates to determine the estimated residual value of its operating real estate assets and, generally, takes a long-term view of the holding period of its assets unless specific facts and circumstances warrant shorter holding periods (expected sales, departures from certain geographic markets, etc.).
 The Company considers a real estate asset held for investment as impaired if the undiscounted, estimated future cash flows of the asset (both the annual estimated cash flow from future operations and the estimated cash flow from the asset s eventual sale) over its expected holding period are less than the asset s net book value.
 For real estate assets held for sale, if any, the Company recognizes impairment losses if an asset s net book value is in excess of its estimated fair value, less costs to sell.
-At March 31, 2013, management believed it had applied reasonable estimates and judgments in determining the proper classification of its real estate assets and determined that no impairment existed.
+At September 30, 2013, management believed it had applied reasonable estimates and judgments in determining the proper classification of its real estate assets and determined that no further impairment existed.
 See notes 1 and 8 to the consolidated financial statements for a further discussion of the Company s methodologies for determining the fair value of the Company s real estate assets.
+As discussed above, the Company recognized impairment losses of \$400 related to a land parcel held for investment in the third quarter of 2013.
 Should external or internal circumstances change requiring the need to shorten the holding periods or adjust the estimated future cash flows of certain of the Company s assets, the Company could be required to record impairment charges in the future.